FutureGoose/decoding_titanic/README.md

 <a name="Conclusion"></a>
 ## 11. Conclusion 🎉
 Our detailed EDA revealed fascinating aspects of the Titanic disaster.
-With careful feature engineering and model selection, we achieved an accuracy of 83.5%—a significant improvement over the baseline.
+With careful feature engineering and model selection, I achieved an accuracy of 83.5%—a significant improvement over the baseline.
 The process shed light on the human stories behind the data, enhancing our understanding of survival factors during the Titanic disaster.

 ## Getting Started 🏁
 Please refer to the included Jupyter Notebook (`decoding_titanic_github_230711_ver3.ipynb`) for the full code, commentary, and results.
 The original data can be directly imported through seaborn or downloaded from the [Kaggle Titanic competition page](https://www.kaggle.com/competitions/titanic/data).